-Dr. Bauman completed dismantling the AMU's inactive modeling cluster located in the Morrell Operations Center (MOC) and wiping all information from the hard drives so the cluster can be turned-in to KSC for disposition.
+Dr. Bauman completed dismantling the AMU's inactive modeling cluster located in the Morrell Operations Center (MOC) and wiping all information from the hard drives so Dr. Merceret requested assistance the cluster can be turned-in to KSC for disposition.
 This action will result in one less system in the AMU IT System Security Plan.
 Dr. Huddleston submitted the request to have the system removed from the MOC and properly disposed of by KSC.